-Signed vintage cards have been on the rise in the past few years, with autographed 1952 Topps Mickey Mantle cards leading the way.
+Signed vintage cards have been on the rise in recent years, with autographed 1952 Topps Mickey Mantle cards leading the way.

-The card does not appear in public sales records and, in a PSA 5.5/Auto 8 slab, is one of the two highest in terms of condition grade.
+The card is one of the 21 graded by PSA and does not appear in public sales records.
+It is one of the two highest in terms of condition grade.

 RELATED STORIES: